twidi/streamdeckfs/README.md

 Keys references are particular because a key can contain text, images, events, etc. The way it works is simple: by default, everything that is available in the reference key is "imported" in the key referencing it, but in the directory key referencing it, you can add texts, images, events... that will "replace" the ones in the reference key.
 So you can add layers, texts, and if you want to change one configuration of, say, an image, you can reference it and only add the configuration to update.
 See below when using the "close" reference.

+## Partial configuration updates

+When describing `margin`, `crop`, `coords` and `angles` in the previous sections we saw that it was possible to define for example `margin.1`, but it seemed useless at the time.
+Now, with references and overriding the power of this feature is visible: you can define the full option on the reference, and update just the part you need on the object defining the reference.

+Say you have many keys that need a "progress bar", with a different length.
+You can define your reference layer like this: `IMAGE;name=progress;draw=line;coords=0,92,0,92;outline=white;width=7`.
+You can see that the third of the `coords` configuration option is `0`.
+It's the `X2` coordinate of the line, ie where it ends.
+When you need to reference it, you only have to set the `coords.2` (`2` for the third part as indexes starts at `0`): `IMAGE;ref=page:key:progress;coords.2=50%`.
+Now you have a line that spreads 50% of the key width.

 ## Usage example: references page

 Among many things that are possible with references, one way of using them is to have a "references" page where you put things that are common among your configuration.